hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### Events handling

-Thanks to the `...attributes` spreading over the `<input>` element, you can use all the usual Ember techniques for event handling, validation, etc. You can use different events, depending on your context (eg. `input`, `change`).
+Because this component supports use of `...attributes`, you can use all the usual Ember techniques for event handling (e.g., `input`, `change`), validation, etc.

 ```handlebars
 <Hds::Form::Checkbox::Field {{on "change" this.yourOnChangeFunction}} as |F|>